Xismy/kotsk/README.md

 Recursiveness is fun but could get you in trouble here.
 Use at your own risk.

 At first, the keeper does not know anything about the maze.
-It could start walking using any strategies and keeping track of the visited cells...
+It could start walking using any strategy and keeping track of the visited cells...

 **Good luck!**